0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 The zeitzombie is the techno-zealot--<q>we believe intrinsic motivations– the satisfaction of building something new..., the achievement of becoming a better version of oneself</q>, these are the words of the achievement-subject, true believers in the coming of the
 <span className="note"><small>Their techno-Messiah is the General Artificial Intelligence (AGI).
 "We believe Artificial Intelligence is our alchemy...
-[AI] can save lives" (Andreessen 2023)</small>AI techno-Messiah</span>[^roko]
+[AI] can save lives" (Andreessen 2023).</small>AI techno-Messiah</span>[^roko]
 who will unleash endless productivity for its own self-development, or
-<span className="note"><small>Roko's Basilisk is a thought experiment that proposes a superintelligent AGI who punishes anyone who doesn't actively contribute their lives to the development of itself (Roko, 2022)</small>punish those who refuse to work for its own benefit.</span>
+<span className="note"><small>Roko's Basilisk is a thought experiment that proposes a superintelligent AGI who punishes anyone who doesn't actively contribute their lives to the development of itself.
+(Roko, 2022)</small>punish those who refuse to work for its own benefit.</span>
+And so, just like the knights in the Age of Kings whose personal chronicle was bound by duty to their lord, the techno-optimists are bound by duty to accelerate The Singularity: the emergence of their AI god.

 The zeitzombie has internalized corporate claims that
 <span className="note"><small>Fisher 2009, p.
 40.</small>'satisfactory' is not enough,</span>